 Cable Modem certificates will not be renewable, and, thus, must have a validity period greater than the operational lifetime of the cable modem.
-A Manufacturer CA certificate's validity period SHOULD exceed that of the CM certificates it issues.
-The DOCSIS Root CA
+A Manufacturer CA certificate MUST be valid from the issuance date for a period defined by [DOCSIS5] and re-issued in a period defined by [DOCSIS5].
+The DOCSIS Root CA certificate MUST be valid from the date when the DOCSIS Root CA starts operating for a period defined by the [DOCSIS5] and re-issued in a period defined by [DOCSIS5].